Our Verdict

 People Management

-Teachable makes it really easy to add new students to your school or manage the existing students and their enrollments.
+Teachable makes it easy to add new students to your school or manage the existing students and their enrollments.

 Once you apply a filter, you can select multiple students and take bulk actions like adding them to a course, removing them from a course, deleting their accounts, sending them an email, adding a tag, or simply exporting the data.